etlhsu/material-coverage/README.md

 Understand how Material Design is implemented across a wide variety of platforms.

 ## Popular reviews
-Here are some of our most popular reviews of Material Design libraries
+Here are some of our most popular reviews of design libraries

 ### Android
 * (Official) [Material Components Android](reviews/material-design-components-android-review.md)